-Click Perform a new stand-alone installation of SQL Server or add functionality to an existing installation.
+Click Perform a new stand-alone installation of SQL Server or add features to an existing installation.

-If you read the license terms carefully and agree to the license terms, you will be asked to "Accept the License Terms." check and click Next.
+Read the license terms carefully, and if you agree to the license terms, check I accept the license terms, and then click Next.

 If the installation rule does not fail, click Next.